neill-smith/CatNav/README.md

 ## Future

 Ideas for the future:
  * It may be possible to avoid downloading the map data for every different car.
-If anyone has two cars with Touch Pro and is willing to share the catalog
+If anyone has two cars with Touch Pro and is willing to share the catalog files please get in touch.
  * Resume download of partially downloaded files.
 The largest files are >1GB so this could represent a worthwhile saving.